Danish-Spots/yt-sc-dl/README.md

 Since I started this project, I have found other similar tools, but I dont think they do the same things as mine.

+### Note

+As I am not too familiar with C# development, I made use of ChatGPT for alot of it.
+However, I also looked up alot of what was suggested to make sure that what it was giving me was valid.

 ## Features

 Download audio from youtube in a few formats.